okami101/vuetify-admin/packages/docs/docs/guide/authorization.md

 This prop is only available on CRUD pages, as this props is injected from VA routes.
 :::

-For any other cases, on any components apart from CRUD pages, you can get them from the `getPermissions` of `auth` store module as shown here :
+For any other cases, on any components apart from CRUD pages or custom pages as dashboard, you can get this permissions from the `getPermissions` of `auth` store module as shown here :

 ```vue {8}
 <script>